 Affixing the strip to the chosen surface is then possible.

-2) Affix Lights Strips With Cable Ties
+2. Affix Light Strips With Cable Ties

 Your LED strips could be attached to something using cable ties.
 Use transparent ties to prevent obstructing the LED’s light output.
 Cable ties cannot be wrapped around your kitchen cabinets, so this is not always possible.
 The stairway banister can still be attached to them.

-Method 3: Use LED Lights Strips Connectors
+How to Use LED Lights Strips Connectors without Damaging Wall

-- LED lights connectors
+• LED lights connectors

-- LED diffusion covers
+• LED diffusion covers

-- Tape measure
+• Tape measure

-1) Use LED Lights Strips Connectors
+1. Use LED Light Strips Connectors

-Pick up connectors if you want to maneuver flawlessly around the back of a television or computer display or under a bedframe.
+Pick up connectors if you want to maneuver flawlessly around the back of a television or computer display or under a bed frame.
 The connector should be slipped into the strip’s end after being clipped at the junction.
 To combine the strips, cut off a new section of strip lighting, and insert it into the connector’s opposite end.

 You should only buy connectors from the company that created your strip lights because these connectors are not universal.

-2) Install LED Lights Strips Diffusion Covers
+2. Install LED Light Strips Diffusion Covers

 The visible nodes on the strip may be a little off-putting if you aren’t utilizing LED light strips for bias lighting, and you can see the strips.
 Invest in diffusion covers and mount them on top of the lights for tidy, uniform illumination.